cv19-99/CWE-Net/README.md

 ## 🧪 Model & Code Availability
 - 🔐 Full source code and pretrained weights will be released publicly after the manuscript is accepted for publication.
 - ✅ Reported figures and results match those presented in the paper.
-- 📧 For questions, reproducibility, or collaboration requests, please contact:
+- 📧 For questions, reproducibility, or collaboration requests, please contact:  abc@yu.ac.kr
-  **Prof. Gyu Sang Choi** – [castchoi@ynu.ac.kr]

 ---